-For a more fundamental overview of Zope users, roles, and permissions, see the section titled “Authorization and Managing Security” in the Security Chapter of the Zope Book.
+For a more fundamental overview of Zope users, roles, and permissions, see the section titled “Authorization, Roles and Permissions” in the Security Chapter of the Zope Book.

 Zope security declarations allow developers to make security assertions about a Product-defined object and its methods.
 Security declarations come in three basic forms.
 These are:

-protected – protect access to the object or method via a permission
+protected – protect access to the object or method with a permission

-We’ll see how to actually “spell” these security assertions a little later in this chapter.
+We’ll see how to actually define these security assertions a little later in this chapter.
 In the meantime, just know that security declarations are fundamental to Zope Product security, and they can be used to protect access to an object by associating it with a permission.
-We will refer to security declarations as “declarations” and “assertions” interchangeably within this chapter.
+We will refer to security declarations as declarations and assertions interchangeably within this chapter.

 A permission is the smallest unit of access to an object in Zope, roughly equivalent to the atomic permissions on files seen in Windows NT or UNIX: R (Read), W(Write), X(Execute), etc. However, unlike these types of mnemonic permissions shared by all sorts of different file types in an operating system product, in Zope, a permission usually describes a fine-grained logical operation which takes place upon an object, such as “View Management Screens” or “Add Properties”.